The Cogment Platform

 Citations

-If you use Cogment in your research, please cite the white paper as follows:
+If you use Cogment in your research, please cite our white paper as follows:

 @misc{air2021cogment,